reruo321/Java_Practice/Chapter-02/README.md

 Methods for this Scanner with their names "next~" will take user's inputs as their data types.

 ## Ex.
 03 - BufferedReader
-It takes a line and a character as inputs.
+It takes a line input as the address, and a character as the sex of user.
 ### Class
     public abstract class Reader
        └ public class BufferedReader